tigran-sog/inequality-metrics/README.md

 In other words, making the lowest quartile particularly poor hugely affects increases the level of inequality determined across the whole income distribution.
 Whereas bringing it closer to the middle incomes makes the whole income distribution more equal than when varying any other quartile.
 Comparatively, adjustments to the other quartiles yield only moderate levels of inequality at any level of that quartile.

 And what of the effect of $\epsilon$ on how severely inequality is determined?
 We can see that for higher values of $\epsilon$, the gap between the arithmetic mean and the generalised mean increases.
-But also, the drop-off in the curve at lower values of $x$ starts sooner when $\epsilon$ is higher, exhibiting the greater sensitivity to inequalities at lower incomes for higher levels of $\epsilon$.
-We can shed light on this artefact further by testing the effects of $\epsilon$ on real national income distributions.
+But also, the curve rises later when $\epsilon$ is higher, exhibiting greater sensitivity to inequalities at lower incomes.
+We can shed light on this dynamic further by testing the effects of $\epsilon$ on real national income distributions.

 ## Effect of $\epsilon$ on the generalised means of real income distributions